Statistics at a Glance

 Tongue cancer represents 0.9% of all new cancer cases in the U.S.

 In 2023, it is estimated that there will be 18,040 new cases of tongue cancer and an estimated 2,940 people will die of this disease.

 Who Gets This Cancer?

 Tongue cancer is more common in men than women.
 Tobacco use, heavy alcohol use, and infection with human papillomavirus (HPV), especially HPV 16, are associated with this cancer.
-The number of new cases of tongue cancer was 3.4 per 100,000 men and women per year based on 2011-2015 cases.
+The rate of new cases of tongue cancer was 3.6 per 100,000 men and women per year based on 2016–2020 cases, age-adjusted.